farahc123/tech501-bench-udemy-pathways/Project 9/README.md

   - `command` module (default module used for ad hoc commands, so doesn't need to be specified with `-m command`)
   - `copy` module — for copying folders and files from the local machine to remote hosts
   - `file` module — manages files and directories on hosts
+  - `debug` module — prints statements during the play's execution; often prints the value of variables to verify changes have been made
   - `setup` module — gathers facts (i.e. information) outputted as variables about target host(s), e.g. OS, RAM, storage, IP address, etc.

 - **Advantages of default `command` module:**